JJAnalytics/Evaluating-Health-Expo-Impact/README.md

 - Zip codes may not fully capture the diversity within regions, as they don't account for specific local issues.
 Complement zip code data with additional demographic or community insights, such as local health trends or needs.

-- If follow-ups are not personalized, engagement may drop.
+- If follow-ups are not personalised, engagement may drop.
-Use postcode data and feedback to send tailored health resources and event invites, ensuring relevance for each participant.
+Use zip code data and feedback to send tailored health resources and event invites, ensuring relevance for each participant.

 ## Summary